MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free-web-ui.md

 ### Quick actions

-Under quick actions, you can perform the following actions:
+Quick actions make it easy to get started with your cluster.
+You can create a database, ingest data, or run a query.

+To start a quick action, under quick actions, select the action you want to perform:

-1. **Ingest**: Upload data to your cluster.
+1. **Ingest**: Use this action to load data into your cluster.
 For more information, see [One-click ingestion wizard](ingest-data-one-click.md#one-click-ingestion-wizard).
-1. **Query**: Run a query against your cluster.
+1. **Query**: Use this action to run a query against data in your cluster.
 For more information, see [Run queries](web-query-data.md#run-queries).
-1. **Create**: Create a new database in your cluster.
+1. **Create**: Use this action if you want to create a new database in your cluster.
     1. In the **Create new database** card, select **Create**.
     1. On the **Create database** page, enter a name for the database, and then select **Create Database**.